janiragayle/JaniraGayle/README.md

 ## Hi there 👋.
 A little bit about me :

-My name is Janira Gayle (she/her) and I am front-end developer and visual artist based in New York City.
+My name is Janira Gayle (she/her) and I am software developer and visual artist based in New York City.

 ## 🔭 I’m currently working on ...
 ###  [Rate My Professor Chatbox](https://github.com/cindyweng18/rmp-ai-assistant)